 You can support the MSF Foundation by donating all or part of your inheritance.
 This means that you can donate an asset or cash sum received as inheritance.
 This type of donation will reduce your inheritance tax liability because the amount is deducted prior to the calculation.
 This is particularly tax efficient if you inherit from a distant relative as inheritance tax in these situations is extremely high.

-There is no cap to the donation amount, and it must be made in the six months that follow the death of the person you have inherited from.
+There is no cap to the donation amount, and it must be made in the twelve months that follow the death of the person you have inherited from.